Peter Egan: Animal rights activism

 Egan is a longtime animal lover and vegan.
 Starting in 2010, he began to campaign publicly on behalf of animal rights.

-Egan is an ambassador for the dog rescue Saving Suffering Strays in Sarajevo, Bosnia.
+Egan is an ambassador for the dog rescue Saving Strays in Sarajevo, Bosnia.
 He and his wife Myra adopted their Bosnian dog Tidus from this dog rescue.
 He continues to give support to stray street dogs of Sarajevo and their lone rescuer Milena Malesevic.

 Egan is an active ambassador for the Animals Asia Foundation, which is a charity that works to end cruelty to animals in Asia.
 He is also patron of "All Dogs Matter", a dog rescue and rehoming charity in and around London and Norfolk.
 He is also an ambassador for the Limbe Wildlife Centre in Cameroon, a wildlife sanctuary for animals rescued from the illegal bushmeat and pet trades.

 In May 2015, Egan became Patron of Chaldon Animal Sanctuary, a charity that offers homes for life for dogs and cats.
 Egan personally took one of the Bosnian dogs now named Crusoe to the sanctuary in May.
 Three months later, Egan was announced as patron of the science-based campaign For Life On Earth (FLOE), which fights against animal testing in the field of human medical research.

 In January 2016, Egan participated in Veganuary, and has remained vegan.

 In 2018 Peter Egan joined Animal Equality UK inside a foie gras farm in France to document the process of force-feeding.
 Since then, he has supported the animal protection organisation on its campaign to ban the import of foie gras made by force-feeding in the UK.

 Personal life

-Egan was married to former actress Myra Frances for 49 years until her death from cancer on 30 March 2021.
+Egan was married to the actress Myra Frances for 49 years until her death from cancer on 30 March 2021.
 His stepdaughter is Rebecca Egan.